Its-Yayo/Its-Yayo/README.md

 * 🌍  I'm based in Mexico
 * 🖥️  See my portfolio at [Yayo's Site](http://its-yayo.github.io)
 * ✉️  You can contact me at [elyayoveloz@gmail.com](mailto:elyayoveloz@gmail.com)
 * 🧠  I'm learning Red teaming overview (Network Scanning, OSI Model...)
-Bash, OS Systems, Kernels, C/C++, Python, Rust, PHP, Perl, SQL...
+Bash, OS Systems, Kernels, C/C++, Python, Rust, Perl, SQL...
 * 🤝  I'm open to collaborating on The GNU Project and any other open source project related to any areas and topics I said.
 (Currently, I'm setting up a single big project that'll be released in 3 years aprox.
 U guys will see it!)
 * ⚡  I'm a chess and bowling lover.
 My fav game of all time is Doom (the original one from 1993) and Doom2 (Yea, u guessed it right).
 Check my portfolio for more info.